-ICG has established a business wide Code of Conduct and set of ICG policies covering compliance with legal obligations, risk management, incident management and report.
-ICG's policies are reviewed annually by the ICG Board and include its ESG policy.
-Additional policies that may be relevant include the Whistleblowing policy and Incident and Breach Management policy.
+ICG has also established a business wide Code of Conduct and set of ICG policies covering compliance with legal obligations, risk management, incident management and report.
+ICG's policies are reviewed annually by the ICG Board and include its ESG policy and Modern Slavery policy.
+Additional policies that may be relevant include the Whistleblowing policy and the Incident and Breach Management policy.